 The Historic Preservation Plan recognizes the full range of historic resources in Sudbury and seeks to encourage their preservation and provide guidance for their appropriate treatment.
-A particular concern of some stakeholders has been the periodic loss of historic buildings that are of clear historical significance.
+A particular concern is the periodic loss of historically significant buildings.
 The prevention of further loss should be a town-wide goal.